aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 You can click the links about for more specifics on each each of the services.

-#### Q: Suppose I want to use the console to send SQS messages to start executing jobs.
+#### Suppose I want to use the console to send SQS messages to start executing jobs.
 How do I do that?

 Submit a job using the [Simple Queue Service (SQS) console](https://console.aws.amazon.com/sqs/).